enowars/enowars7-service-radio/README.md

 * Real mp3 snippet which stores mp3 decode and encode flag into mp3 (spells flag)
 * Make slightly different behavior for HTTP
 * Race condition error

+## Base idea about functionality and vulnerability
+TBA